Respiratory conditions

 Keeping Active

 Physical activity is essential for both warmth and well-being.
+Short walks, local classes and chair-based exercises are a great way to keep active in the winter months.
 Learn about local activities or find exercises you can do indoors.

 Mental Health